 A cataract is a clouding, or haziness, of the lens of your eye.
 This part of your eye helps focus light on your retina, the area where images are formed.
 When the lens becomes cloudy, these images are less clear.

 At Oregon Eye Specialists, we’re proud to have some of the most experienced cataract surgeons in the region on our team.
-Our knowledgeable physicians are able to dramatically impact your quality of life with proper cataract care.
 Learn more about cataracts and how you can seek treatment at Oregon Eye Specialists.

 Aging is the most common cause of cataracts.
 About 50 percent of Americans aged 65-74 have some degree of cataract, and 70 percent of Americans who are 75 or older have cataracts.